egarim/XpoSyncFrameworkDocs/README.md

-# XpoSyncFrameworkDocs
+# Xpo SyncFramework Docs
-Documentation for SyncFramework a set of XPO providers offline database synchronization created by BitFrameworks and Xari
+Documentation for SyncFramework.
+A set of XPO providers for  database synchronization created by BitFrameworks and Xari